 The course includes a cross-cutting interdisciplinary module called Becoming an Effective Technology Analyst, which will run across both semesters.
 You'll work individually or in small groups on live case studies/consultancy projects provided by organisations based in Glasgow City Innovation District.
 This will enable you to develop and apply the practical skills required of a technology analyst/practitioner across a range of themes linked to the course.

 In addition, you'll develop transferable cognitive and meta-skills required to be effective technology and innovation practitioners that will improve your employability prospects.
 These include, but are not limited to, critical thinking, creativity, being able to see multiple perspectives, individual and collective or collaborative leadership, resilience and so on.

-Hacking for Defence will require you to work in teams on real problems specific to the defence sector and intelligence community whilst simulating what entrepreneurs are likely to experience in a new startup.
+Hacking for Ministry of Defence will require you to work in teams on real problems specific to the defence sector and intelligence community whilst simulating what entrepreneurs are likely to experience in a new startup.

 Note, that for this elective to run, there must be sufficient numbers of students enrolled to form teams.
 The ability to run or participate in this module may also depend on external factors beyond the university’s control.